-What was constant news coverage earlier in the year of a China slowdown and fraud from sellers on the Alibaba website has largely died down.
-These earnings include news of spectacular progress on the mobile side of the company and have given investors much needed positives for this stock going forward after a very tough year and a half.
+What was constant news coverage early in 2016 of a China slowdown and fraud from sellers on the Alibaba website has largely died down.
+These earnings include news of spectacular progress on the mobile side of the company and have given investors much needed positives for this stock going forward.

 The biggest IPO of 2014 and of all time was Alibaba.
 Investors, both novice and experienced, from all over the world were interested in buying the stock and wondering whether they should buy it at the open on the first day or wait for a better price later on.
 The ticker symbol “BABA” was chosen and it is now listed on the New York Stock Exchange.
 This came after months of uncertainty and speculation about which exchange (NASDAQ or NYSE) Alibaba would choose.